-This article was last updated Aug 01, 2016, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Aug 01, 2016.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 IHG Platinum elite status is arguably the easiest mid-high tier hotel status to earn, but what will the benefits of IHG Platinum elite status really get you?